egoist/codepan/README.md

 How? `codepan` is just a single page app with **no-backend**!
 Built with Webpack and Vue.js, and the offline feature is provided by [offline-plugin](https://github.com/NekR/offline-plugin).

+## Browser Support

+We aim to support IE10+ and all modern browsers, feel free to file an issue if you encounter some problem.

 ## Development

 Clone this repository and install dependencies by running `yarn`, then: